fabianduran05/demo-repo/README.md

 ## Local Develoment

-1. Open index.html in your browser
+1. Open index.html in your browser.

+new changes.